 What To Expect

 Whether you’re a seasoned Dive Pro or a beginner, you’ll experience a whole new world in St. Lucia’s reefs.
 The reef starts just 15 yards beyond the shore and slopes down to 140 feet deep.
 But don’t worry, all the colorful coral and marine life can be spotted in as shallow as 20 feet deep.
 Rated “top five” shore dives in the Caribbean, St. Lucia is also a dream for photographers.
-The walls and pinnacles create an underwater canyon that runs for miles.
-Perfect for those wide-angle shots and panoramic views.
+The walls and pinnacles create an underwater canyon that runs for miles, which are perfect for those wide-angle shots and panoramic views.

 Keep your eyes out for: